SciFracX/FractionalDiffEq.jl/docs/src/index.md

 FractionalDiffEq.jl is a Julia package aiming at solving Fractional Differential Equations using high performance numerical methods.

 !!! tip "Star Us"
-	If you think **FractionalDiffEq.jl** is useful, please [star us in GitHub](httpd://github.com/SciFracX/FractionalDiffEq.jl), it means a lot to us!
+	If you think **FractionalDiffEq.jl** is useful, please [star us on GitHub](httpd://github.com/SciFracX/FractionalDiffEq.jl), it means a lot to us!

 ## Installation